Dongqi-Fan/IRConStyle/README.md

 ## Citation

-If you find our idea and code helpful, please cite our work:
+If you find our idea and code helpful, please cite our work.